SkowyrnyMG/healthy_meal/.ai/auth-spec.md

    - **Magic link:** Not used in MVP
    - Ensure all templates use Polish language

-3. **Email Confirmation** (Optional for MVP):
+3. **Email Confirmation** (DISABLED for MVP):
-   - Can be enabled or disabled
-   - If enabled: Users must verify email before first login
+   - **MUST BE DISABLED in MVP** per PRD requirement (US-001: user is automatically logged in after registration)
-   - If disabled: Users can log in immediately after registration
+   - Users can log in immediately after registration without email verification
-   - **Recommendation for MVP:** Disable for faster onboarding, enable in production
+   - No email confirmation step required
+   - **Future Enhancement:** Can be enabled in production for additional security
+   - **Configuration:** In Supabase Dashboard → Authentication → Settings, set "Enable email confirmations" to OFF

 4. **Password Requirements** (Supabase Dashboard → Authentication → Settings):
    - Min password length: 8 characters (default: 6, should be increased)